hotwax/oms-documentation/analytics/reports/inventory.md

 By analyzing this report, retailers can gain insights into the incoming inventory flow, associated transfer orders, and the receiving method employed.
 This information enables them to track and manage inventory accurately, ensuring optimal stock levels and efficient warehouse operations.

 It provides a comprehensive overview of received inventory, aiding retailers in managing their store or warehouse inventory effectively.
 It includes details such as received date, origin and destination facility IDs, expected quantities, shipment IDs, transfer orders, SKUs, received quantities, differences, and shipment statuses.
+Additionally, the receiving method (e.g., manual count, automated scanning) is tracked to understand the process employed for inventory reception and to identify any potential issues in the receiving workflow.

 ### Glossary